widrapp/documentation/README.md

 * `@list[my_list] #fun` : take each `person` element from the list and apply the special command `#fun` (= get tagged tag is 'fun') to each item.
 * `@list[my_list]` : take each `person` element from the list only and execute it.

-For more information about lists refer to the page [Users and lists](Users%20and%20lists.md)

 ### App controller